miztli/hybris/README.md

 essentialdata-*.impex
 projectdata-*.impex
 In each case, the * can be any name you choose, but it is convential to use your project name or data type.

+### The service layer

+When implementing new business logic, you separate the business code into java classes called services.
+Each service implements a specific, well-defined requirement.

+Services form part of the ServiceLayer.
+This layer is a logical tier between the client and persistence layer.
+Each service has its own java interface that lists the public methods that can be called by clients and other services.

+A service may contain all required business logic, but more commonly will delegate to one or more of the following:

+Other services providing part of the behavior required Strategy objects that provide swappable behavior for different requirements, e.g. different cart calculation algorithms Data access objects that handle locating and retrieving data items from the database These other services, strategy objects and data access objects are also defined as Spring beans, with respective interfaces and implementations.